-Participants will be housed on Day -1 of Period 1, at the time indicated by the CRU, until after the last blood draw and/or study procedures on Day 14 of Period 2.
-Participants may be asked to check-in to the CRU earlier to undergo additional COVID 19 precaution procedures or testing not related to study protocol, as per CRU requirements.
+Participants will be housed on Day -1 of Period 1, at the time indicated by the CRU, until after the last blood draw and/or study procedures on Day 12 of Period 2 for Part 1 or until after the last blood draw and/or study procedures on Day 8 of Period 2 for Part 2.
+Participants may be asked to check-in to the CRU earlier to undergo additional COVID-19 precaution procedures or testing not related to study protocol, as per CRU requirements.

-At all times, a participant may be required to remain at the CRU for longer at the discretion of the Investigator or designee.
+At all times, a participants may be required to remain at the CRU for longer at the discretion of the Investigator or designee.

-The CRU will contact all participants (including participants who terminate the study early) 15 (\pm 2) days after the last soticlestat administration to determine if any AEs have occurred since the last study visit.
+The CRU will contact all participants (including participants who terminate the study early) 15 (± 2) days after the last soticlestat administration by telephone or other methods per CRU standards to determine if any AEs have occurred and/or any concomitant medications have been taken since the last study visit.
 If clinically significant findings are observed upon discharge, participants may return to the CRU for re-evaluation per Investigator's discretion.